-My name is John Kroencke and I am a fourth year Ph.D. student in Economics at George Mason University.
+My name is John Kroencke and I am a fifth year Ph.D. student in Economics at George Mason University.
 I am a Ph.D.
 Fellow at the Mercatus Center.
 In September, I will join the Center for the Study of Political Economy at Duke University as a Final Year Fellow.
 Before graduate school, I attended Hampden-Sydney College where I majored in Mathematical Economics.

 My research interests include history of economic thought, historic and contemporary land use regulation, and market process economics.
 My academic publications have appeared in Public Choice and The Review of Austrian Economics.